Discover the latest frames, handpicked to suit every face, budget and lifestyle.

 Medications can be used to prevent new blood vessel growth and diuretics can help reduce fluid.

 For more persistent cases, laser treatment is sometimes recommended.
-Laser treatment can help seal the leak in the retina, reducing fluid buildup.
+Laser treatment can help seal the leak in the retina, reducing fluid build up.

 Recovery from laser treatment is typically quick, with most patients experiencing improvement in vision within weeks.